UBC-MDS/Song_Key_Mode_and_Popularity_on_Spotify/README.md

 Plot a graph to see which key-mode appeared more frequently in our data set.

-State hypotheses and determine the level of significance.
+State hypotheses:

-\textbf{$H_{0}$}: Songs in a major key-mode have an equal average Spotify ranking to songs in a minor key-mode.
+  Null Hypothesis: Songs in a major key-mode have an equal average Spotify ranking to songs in a minor key-mode.

-\textbf{$H_{A}$}: Songs in a major key-mode have different average Spotify ranking than songs in a minor key-mode.
+  Alternative Hypothesis: Songs in a major key-mode have different average Spotify ranking than songs in a minor key-mode.

+Determine the level of significance.

 We used "Estimation through simulation" to determine whether songs may rank differently based on their key-modes.